rafaelpcarneiro/archLinuxInstallation/README.md

 which I change the *keycode 89 = slash question degree* for *keycode 97 = slash question degree*.

-I just need to do the following to get it working nicely
+Then, I just need to do the following to get it working nicely

 > cp conf.d/br-abnt2-thinkpad.map.gz -t /usr/share/kbd/keymaps/i386/qwerty
 >